Prince's Club: Original Prince's Club

-In April 1860, the club opened a "very handsome and commodious" Turkish bath "realising the Roman process of a gymnasium, or philisterium, in conjunction with the bath".
+In April 1860, the club opened "very handsome and commodious" Victorian Turkish baths "realising the Roman process of a gymnasium, or philisterium, in conjunction with the bath".
 Prince's Club was the first club to install such a bath, just weeks after London's first.
 (Note: The first Victorian Turkish bath to open to the public in England was in Manchester in 1857.
 The first in London didn't open till the beginning of April 1860, and the Prince's Club already had one by 28 April.)

 In 1871 the Prince's Cricket Ground (Note: The first cricket match played on the ground was Household Brigade v.
 Lords and Commons on 3 June 1871.) was added, laid out on the site of Cattleugh's nursery gardens, as well as a croquet lawn, followed by lawn tennis and lastly a roller-skating rink which was used in the winter for ice skating.
 The cricket ground was used by the Middlesex County Cricket Club for their first-class cricket matches between 1872 and 1876 before moving to Lord's.
 The cricket ground was also used by South of England and Gentlemen of the South.
 Several Gentlemen v Players fixtures were played there, the first taking place in 1873.
 In 1878 the touring Australian team played two matches on the ground.
 The club's heyday was in the early 1870s; it had over 1,000 members in 1873.